 PICA takes an expansive view of “art education,” connecting a diverse range of audiences with contemporary artists and the ideas behind their work.
 The Institute provides context around new art forms and sparks dialogue and debate about the projects we present and the issues they explore.From participatory workshops, to conversations and lectures, to salons and gallery tours, Institute programs emphasize multiple modes of learning and engagement.
 Institute activity also overlaps with programs in our Resource Room library and archive.

 These educational programs are conceived of as a year-round channel of engagement with our community.
-TBA talks and workshops, evening presentations and screenings, or a weekend Symposium of panels, dinners, and open rehearsals all fall within the rubric of the PICA Institute.
+TBA talks and workshops, evening presentations and screenings, or a multi-day symposium of panels, dinners, and open rehearsals all fall within the scope of the PICA Institute.
 As an extension of Institute activities, PICA works closely with local academic institutions at all levels, from elementary schools to universities.
-We co-present the MFA Studio Lecture Series at Portland State University, host student tours of our visual art exhibitions, and connect resident artists with school groups for studio visits and critiques.
+We co-present the MFA Studio Lecture Series at Portland State University, host student viewings of performances and tours of visual art exhibitions, and connect resident artists with classes and school groups for studio visits and critiques.